dgnercom/lab/korea-address/1.0/readme.txt

 == Installation ==

-1. Upload 'k-woocommerce' folder to the '/wp-content/plugins/' directory.
+1. Upload 'korea-address' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.